marlonecobos/Tick_KSOK/A_americanum_ENM/README.md

 ### Description

+Note: The environmental raster layers used in data preparation analyses, was downloaded and prepared using Google Earth Engine.
+You can find the GEE script in this <a href="https://github.com/marlonecobos/Tick_KSOK/blob/main/General/GEE_Daymet_data_prep.txt" target="_blank">Link</a>

-This repository contains the following:
+This repository sub folder contains the following:

 - <a href="https://github.com/marlonecobos/Tick_KSOK/tree/main/A_americanum_ENM/Data" target="_blank">Data</a>
   - Tick records collected in the entire project (focused in *A. americanum*; a CSV file) <a href="https://github.com/marlonecobos/Tick_KSOK/blob/main/A_americanum_ENM/Data/KS_OK_tickdata_Aa.csv" target="_blank">Link</a>